psosera/ttap/data-structures-labs/src/speed-reader.md

    └─ WordGenerator.java
 ~~~

-Please delete the `SpeedReader/target` folder before you bundle your project for submission; this folder contains compiled `.class` files that are not necessary to submit!
-You can either manually delete this directory or run `mvn clean` from the terminal in the `SpeedReader/` directory.

-Once the `target` folder is deleted, you should:

-1. Compress the `SpeedReader/` directory into a zip file.
-    On many operating systems, you can navigate to this directory in your file explorer-equivalent, right-click the folder, and choose an option that roughly says "Compress ..." or "Create zip archive ... ."
-    Alternatively, on Mac or Linux, you can navigate to the directory that contains the `SpeedReader/` directory and use the `zip` program:

-    ~~~console
-    > zip SpeedReader.zip -r SpeedReader/
-    ~~~

-2. Upload your `SpeedReader.zip` zip file to Gradescope!
+You can then upload your final project to Gradescope

-Again, make sure that your program passes the autograder tests on Gradescope.
+Make sure that your program passes the autograder tests on Gradescope.
 Some of these tests will check whether your project has the correct directory structure.
 Other tests will check the correctness of your `WordGenerator` class.
 We will manually check the overall application since it is graphics-based!